 SEA assessed whether the proposed construction would result in increased levels of pollutant emissions from the operation of construction equipment and vehicles.
-Air quality effects related to train operations over the CSX and Conrail line segments adjoining the connection, to the extent they meet the Board's thresholds for analysis, will be analyzed in the EIS being prepared for the entire acquisition transaction.
+Air quality effects related to train operations over the CSX and Conrail line segments adjoining the connection, to the extent they meet the Board's thresholds for analysis, will be analyzed in the EIS being prepared in connection with the CSX application for acquisition of control of Conrail.
 SEA also evaluated the potential for air quality effects from fugitive dust emissions.
 In general, the amount of fugitive dust generated by construction activities depends on the topography of the site, soil conditions, wind speeds, precipitation, and the types of roadways used to access the site.